Flagsmith/flagsmith-cli/docs/design/06-flags.md

 Status: draft

-A flag is a feature's state in the current environment: its on/off and value, as the SDK resolves it.
+A flag is a feature's state in the current environment: its on/off and value for a given environment, segment, or identity.

 ## 1. Resource